Mahindra hopes for quick Aston Martin deal

 Analysts have said that Investment Dar, which went to the market for a $1-billion debt restructuring last year after buying Aston Martin for 479 million pounds, or $925 million at the time, had been hoping to recoup what it had sunk into the company - meaning a value for the firm of about $1 billion.

-InvestIndustrial bid between 200 million and 250 million pounds for a stake, a source had said earlier.
+InvestIndustrial bid between 200 million and 250 million pounds ($400 million) for a stake, a source had said earlier.
 The company again declined comment on Monday.

 An apparent lack of interest among major car makers, such as BMW, Daimler or Toyota, may have left the way open for the likes of InvestIndustrial, which bought and sold Italy's Ducati high-end motorcycle brand in recent years, and Mahindra, the world's biggest tractor maker, which has seen compatriots at Tata Motor do well in buying Jaguar Land Rover four years ago.